Roanoke Island Things To Do (Including Wanchese and Manteo Things To Do)

 - (252) 216-8072

 Massage therapist Shaena Hollomon treats clients to relaxing massages in styles like Swedish, deep-tissue and sports massage.
 Hollomon also offers skilled specialties like Thai massage.
-Call for an appointment and she will come to you.
+Call for an appointment at her downtown Manteo office or to schedule a time for her to come to you.

 Captain Johnny’s Dolphin Tours